spraphul/-/_posts/2017-09-18-initial-setup.md

 solving subjective problems from books like Cengage Learning, S.K Goyal, A.M Agarwal, Abhay Singh and also took the so called DLPs of Bansal Classes.
-To improve my accuracy I joined the test series of Bansal Classes, Resonance Classes and Utkarsh Gail Super 100.
+To improve my accuracy I took the test series of Bansal Classes, Resonance Classes and Utkarsh Gail Super 100.
 I was feeling the improvement through the scores in the test series.
 Now my competition was not limited to the mere 2-3 thousand students while it included the students from all over India.